synthetik-technologies/blastfoam/README.md

 Turbulence and radiation models have been integrated, allowing blastFoam users to leverage the extensive OpenFOAM libraries and apply them to their simulations, and a new fluid model structure (fluidThermo class), that extends OpenFOAM's standard thermo classes has been added, and provides thermodynamically consistent solutions for more accurate temperature calculations.

-New functionObjects have been added to improve usability, including the ability to calculate peak overpressure and impulse for each cell in the domain, as well as *blastToVTK*, a utility to view time series mesh surface outputs in *ParaView*.
+New *functionObjects* have been added to improve usability, including the ability to calculate peak overpressure and impulse for each cell in the domain, as well as *blastToVTK*, a utility to view time series mesh surface outputs in *ParaView*.

 Additional validation and tutorial cases are also provided to demonstrate and showcase the new functionality and capabilities of blastFoam v3.0.

-The engineering community needs open, verifiable, validated blast and detonation simulation tools.
-Currently available tools: 1) are prohibitively expensive to license to run calculations at the scale and number of CPU cores and nodes required to capture key blast phenomena, 2) do not provide access to the underlying code due to concerns over intellectual property rights, 3) use non-universal file formats for pre- and post-processing, and 4) contain export controlled or distribution limited components.
-In response to these limitations, Synthetik Applied Technologies leveraged a widely used opensource CFD library as a foundation upon which to develop a new solver suited for high-explosive detonation modeling and simulation, blastFoam.

-Synthetik's solver builds upon the most widely utilized opensource CFD platform available today, and is currently deployed at DoD HPC Centers (e.g., AFRL, ARL, ERDC, Navy, ORS).
 The code contains multiple utilities to prepare calculations for complex geometries of interest (e.g. engineering-scale; from CAD models), including parallel mesh generation, mesh refinement, advanced post-processing, and import/export functions.
 Verification and validation studies have been conducted with independent validation (conducted by others) performed on larger-scale problems with complex geometries and published in peer-reviewed journals.
 The solver can be run on any modern platform (e.g. laptop, workstation, HPC, AWS, GCP, etc.).

-Synthetik is a formal Texas Advanced Computing Center (TACC) Industry Partner, with access to High Performance Computing (HPC) resources on systems such as the new NSF-funded petascale computing system, Frontera, thus allowing Synthetik to develop and test on state-of-the-art HPC systems at scale.

 blastFoam currently supports the following features: